worldline/ProSA/prosa_book/src/ch02-01-tvf.md

 ## Usage

-In ProSA, [`Tvf`](https://docs.rs/prosa-utils/latest/prosa_utils/msg/tvf/trait.Tvf.html) is used as a generic to support multiple implementation.
+In ProSA, [`Tvf`](https://docs.rs/prosa-utils/latest/prosa_utils/msg/tvf/trait.Tvf.html) is used as a generic message type that can support various serialization strategies.
 The trait allows you to:
 - Add fields using `put_*` methods
 - Retrieve fields using `get_*` methods